Fisch03/monOS/README.md

 *it is to be noted that the syscall id is a bit special for the `send`, `send_sync` and `receive` syscalls (see the chapter on messaging below).

 #### messaging
-inter-process communication in monOS happens over channels. a thread can provide a channel on a port (basically just a unique string) using the `serve` sycall. other threads can then open a connection on the port using the `connect` syscall. this provides both the sending and the receiving thread (using the `wait_conn` syscall) with a channel handle. both processes can then send and receive messages over the channel using the `send`, `send_sync`, `receive` and `receive_any` syscalls.
+inter-process communication in monOS happens over channels. a process can provide a channel on a port (basically just a unique string) using the `serve` sycall. other processes can then open a connection on the port using the `connect` syscall. this provides both the sending and the receiving process (using the `wait_conn` syscall) with a channel handle. both processes can then send and receive messages over the channel using the `send`, `send_sync`, `receive` and `receive_any` syscalls.

 a message consists of up to 4 64-bit values. if it is ever needed, i have also planned support for sending a whole 4KiB page.